krzemienski/awesome-from-stars/README.md

 * [ghuntley/claude-code-source-code-deobfuscation](https://github.com/ghuntley/claude-code-source-code-deobfuscation): This is a cleanroom deobfuscation of the official Claude Code npm package.
 * [gotalab/claude-code-spec](https://github.com/gotalab/claude-code-spec): From prototype to production with Spec-Driven Development for Claude Code.
 Slash commands that enforce structured requirements→design→tasks workflow, transforming how you build with AI
 * [vanzan01/claude-code-sub-agent-collective](https://github.com/vanzan01/claude-code-sub-agent-collective):   🧠 Context Engineering Research - Not just another agent collection, but using research and context engineering to function as a collective.
 Hub-and-spoke coordination through Claude   Code.
-* [lst97/claude-code-sub-agents](https://github.com/lst97/claude-code-sub-agents): Collection of specialized AI subagents for Claude Code for personal use.
+* [lst97/claude-code-sub-agents](https://github.com/lst97/claude-code-sub-agents): Collection of specialized AI subagents for Claude Code for personal use (full-stack development).
 * [davepoon/claude-code-subagents-collection](https://github.com/davepoon/claude-code-subagents-collection): Claude Code Subagents & Commands Collection + CLI Tool
 * [davila7/claude-code-templates](https://github.com/davila7/claude-code-templates): CLI tool for configuring and monitoring Claude Code
 * [evanlong-me/claude-code-usage](https://github.com/evanlong-me/claude-code-usage): 📊 A command-line tool to analyze and summarize your code usage with Claude AI.